 Refer to your target customer

 Don’t think your products are perfect for literally everyone and so you don’t need to do target customer research.
-Your products might be bought by a wide range of customers, but by ignoring this crucial step, you’re making marketing activities trickier.
-And if you’re just starting out in eCommerce and DropShipping, you’re probably already experiencing a steep learning curve, so don’t make it harder than it already is.
+Your products might be bought by a wide range of customers, but by ignoring this crucial step to target your customers better, you’re making marketing activities trickier.
+And if you’re just starting out in eCommerce and DropShipping, you’re probably already understanding that there is a steep learning curve, so don’t make it harder than it already is.

 The reason that you’ll need to refer to your target customer is that not every customer will shop on the same platform, and customers may shop on different platforms for different products.
 Your target customer research will be crucial for helping you to decide which sales channel is right for each of your products, and which ones to avoid.

 Check the restricted items on the sales channel

 If you’re going to go to the effort of listing your items on a marketplace, make sure you’ve checked their rules and regulations.
 In a lot of cases, it will be as simple as abiding by the laws that the marketplace operates, but there may be other restrictions that you need to consider, so do your due diligence.
 We touched on some other issues to consider when you’re selling on marketplaces, so be sure to check those.

 Consider the cost of listing on the sales channel